EV Charging in Smart Grids: Mean Field Equilibrium and Approximate Non-Cooperative and Cooperative Strategies: Non-cooperate Game

-Now, we will approximate the average commodity process with a deterministic process.
-The underlying reason for this approximation can be explained as follows: by denoting the average of $X_t^i$ by $\overline{X}_t$, the average of this optimal control has the form $-\frac{2a(t) \overline{X}_t+{B}(t)+\bar{P}(t)}{c}$, which leads to the mean commodity process evolving as follows
+We now approximate the average commodity process by a deterministic function.
+The rationale behind this approximation is as follows.
+Let $\overline{X}_t$ denote the average of $X_t^i$.
+Then the average optimal control takes the form which implies that the mean trading process evolves as follows